andrew/ultimate-awesome/README.md

 - [awesome-jsx](https://github.com/composite/awesome-jsx) - ⚡ A curated list of awesome JSX ecosystem and resources.
 - [awesome-text-interpretability](https://github.com/copenlu/awesome-text-interpretability) - A repo to keep all resources about interpretability in NLP organised and up to date.
 - [awesome-javascript](https://github.com/Cyanhall/awesome-javascript) - Better Awesome JavaScript List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
+- [awesome-subsocial](https://github.com/dappforce/awesome-subsocial) - A curated list of awesome projects and resources related to the Subsocial web3 social blockchain designed specifically for social networking. .
 - [awesome-porto-alegre](https://github.com/dclucas/awesome-porto-alegre) - Awesome stuff to do in Porto Alegre, RS, Brazil.
 - [awesome-frontend](https://github.com/digitoimistodude/awesome-frontend) - 😎 Awesome list about all things in front end we use here at Dude.
 - [awesome-tutorials](https://github.com/Donearm/awesome-tutorials) - Tutorials worth your time to read.